-No treatment-related fetal abnormalities occurred following concomitant administration of 100 mg/kg alogliptin with 150 mg/kg metformin to pregnant rats, or approximately 28- and 2-times the clinical dose of alogliptin (25 mg) and metformin (2000 mg), respectively (based on AUC).
+No treatment-related fetal abnormalities occurred following concomitant administration of 100 mg/kg alogliptin with 150 mg/kg metformin to pregnant rats, or approximately 28 and two times the clinical dose of alogliptin (25 mg) and metformin (2000 mg), respectively (based on AUC).

-Alogliptin administered to pregnant rabbits and rats during the period of organogenesis was not teratogenic at doses of up to 200 and 500 mg/kg, or 149-times and 180-times, respectively, the clinical dose based on plasma drug exposure (AUC).
+Alogliptin administered to pregnant rabbits and rats during the period of organogenesis was not teratogenic at doses of up to 200 mg/kg and 500 mg/kg, or 149 times and 180 times, respectively, the clinical dose based on plasma drug exposure (AUC).

 Placental transfer of alogliptin into the fetus was observed following oral dosing to pregnant rats.

-Metformin was not teratogenic in rats and rabbits at doses up to 600 mg/kg, which represents an exposure of about 2 and 6 times the MRHD dose of 2000 mg based on body surface area comparisons for rats and rabbits, respectively.
+Metformin was not teratogenic in rats and rabbits at doses up to 600 mg/kg, which represents an exposure of about two and six times the MRHD dose of 2000 mg based on body surface area comparisons for rats and rabbits, respectively.
 Metformin HCl should not be used during pregnancy unless clearly needed.

 No studies have been conducted with the combined components of KAZANO.
 In studies performed with the individual components, both alogliptin and metformin are secreted in the milk of lactating rats.
 It is not known whether alogliptin and/or metformin are secreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when KAZANO is administered to a nursing woman.